 When Can You Modify Child Support?

 Either parent can file a request to modify child support.
-Because of how important the payments are, child support modification most often requires the filing parent to show a significant change in circumstances.
+Because of how important the payments are, child support modification usually requires the filing parent to show a significant change in circumstances.

 Child Support Modification Without A Change In Circumstances

-If it’s been less than a year since the court handed down your support order, you have to show a change in economic circumstances to modify child support.
-However, if it’s been more than a year, child support modification is possible without that.
-You do have to meet a handful of criteria to be eligible.
+If it’s been more than a year since the court handed down your support order, child support modification is possible.
+You do still have to meet a handful of criteria to be eligible.

 - If a payment represents an undue financial burden on either the parent or the child.

-- If, due to the child’s increased age, he or she no longer falls into the same category the original calculation was based on.
+- If due to the child’s increased age, he or she no longer falls into the same category the original calculation was based on.

 If your situation fits into one of these areas, and more than a year has passed since the initial order, you can request child support modification.
 It’s not a simple process, and the court is often hesitant to alter an existing edict, but you can try.
 And sometimes, even if you do meet the criteria, the court may still not grant the change.

 After Filing To Modify Child Support

-Once you file the forms for child support modification, the next step is to serve your ex.
+Once you file the forms for a child support modification, the next step is to serve your ex.
 This involves delivering a summons, a copy of the motion or petition, and the appropriate worksheets to your child’s other parent.

 Once served, your ex has 20 days to respond to the petition—60 days if served outside of Washington.
 If there’s no response in the given window, you may receive a default judgment.
 This is where the court issues an order without an appearance from the served party.